Shum Kwok Pui

-Shum Kwok Pui (岑國培 (sam^{4} gwok^{3} pui^{4}); born 11 August 1970 in Hong Kong) is a Hong Kong former footballer who played as a central defender and is currently the assistant coach of Hong Kong Premier League club Happy Valley.
+Shum Kwok Pui (岑國培 (sam^{4} gwok^{3} pui^{4}); born 11 August 1970) is a Hong Kong former professional footballer who played as a centre back.

 Coaching career

 Pegasus

-Shum joined Pegasus in the 2008 as an assistant.
+Shum joined Pegasus in 2008 as an assistant coach.
 He left the club by mutual consent in June 2011.

 South China

 As part of a partnership with Chelsea Soccer School, Sham returned to South China as the coach of the U-18 squad.

 Happy Valley

 South China decided to end their partnership with Chelsea after the 2015-16 season.
 As a result, Chelsea found a new partner in Happy Valley with which to loan their students.
 Sham decided to follow Chelsea and was named the manager at Happy Valley in September 2016.

 On 15 July 2019, Shum ceded his head coaching duties to Pau Ka Yiu while remaining with Happy Valley as an assistant.